-The enumerate function takes an iterable like a list, tuple etc. and returns it as an enumerate object.
-The function adds counter to the iterable.
-For example:
+The enumerate function takes an iterable like a list, tuple, etc., and returns it as an enumerate object.

 The general way of using the enumerate function is:

-• The iterable can be an iterator, sequence or an object that supports iteration.
+iterable | The iterable can be an iterator, sequence, or an object that supports iteration. |

-• The default value of the optional argument start is 0.
-It defines the starting number of the enumerable object.
+start | The default value of the optional argument start is 0.
+It defines the starting number of the enumerable object. |

-An example of enumerate function with list
+An example of enumerate function with a list

-In this example, we have a list of fruits.
-Then I used the enumerate function and assigned its return value to a variable.
+- Then I used the enumerate function and assigned its return value to a variable.

-Finally, the list function is used to display the content of that object variable:
+- Finally, the list function is used to display the content of that object variable.

-FruitsLst = ['Apple', 'Banana', 'Strawberry', 'Orange']
+#Enumerate function demo FruitsLst = ['Apple', 'Banana', 'Strawberry', 'Orange'] FruitEnu = enumerate(FruitsLst) # Display counter with elements print(list(FruitEnu))

 The output: